-Our general partner is accountable to us and our unitholders as a fiduciary.
-Fiduciary duties owed to unitholders by our general partner are prescribed by law and our partnership agreement.
+Our general partner is accountable to us and our common unitholders as a fiduciary.
+Our general partner owes no fiduciary duty to holders of the Preferred Units other than a contractual duty of good faith and fair dealing pursuant to our partnership agreement.
+Fiduciary duties owed to our unitholders by our general partner are prescribed by law and our partnership agreement.
 The Marshall Islands Act provides that Marshall Islands partnerships may, in their partnership agreements, restrict or expand the fiduciary duties owed by the general partner to the limited partners and the partnership.

 Our partnership agreement contains various provisions restricting the fiduciary duties that might otherwise be owed by our general partner.
 We have adopted these provisions to allow our general partner to take into account the interests of other parties in addition to our interests when resolving conflicts of interest.
-We believe this is appropriate and necessary because the board of directors of our general partner has fiduciary duties to manage our general partner in a manner beneficial both to its owner, Teekay Corporation, as well as to holders of our common units.
-These modifications disadvantage the common unitholders because they restrict the rights and remedies that would otherwise be available to unitholders for actions that, without those limitations, might constitute breaches of fiduciary duty, as described below.
+We believe this is appropriate and necessary because the board of directors of our general partner has fiduciary duties to manage our general partner in a manner beneficial both to its owners, Teekay Corporation and Brookfield TOGP, as well as to holders of our common units.
+These modifications disadvantage the limited partners because they restrict the rights and remedies that would otherwise be available to unitholders for actions that, without those limitations, might constitute breaches of fiduciary duty, as described below.
 The following is a summary of:

-the fiduciary duties imposed on our general partner by the Marshall Islands Act; material modifications of these duties contained in our partnership agreement; and certain rights and remedies of unitholders contained in the Marshall Islands Act.
+Edgar Filing: Teekay Offshore Partners L.P. - Form 8-A12B/A the fiduciary duties imposed on our general partner by the Marshall Islands Act; material modifications of these duties contained in our partnership agreement; and certain rights and remedies of unitholders contained in the Marshall Islands Act.